GlennStreetman/iplogservice/README.md

 # A Distributed IP Logging service

-## Use Cases: Log IP addresses, on a regular schedule, for all the members of a group/team.
+## Use Cases: Regulary log Ip's for all the members of a group/team.
 While chrome is running it will log the users IP every 30 minutes.
-Useful for creating IP white/blacklists for metrics, security purposes, etc.
+Useful for creating IP white/blacklists for metrics, security purposes, etc

-## Use a client-side browser extension to capture IPs.
+## Use a client-side browser extension to capture IPs

 - A client-side browser extension, built using React, for chrome.
 - User configurable webhook allows logging IP to specified API endpoint.
 - Tag IP addresses with user defined key/value pairs, useful for filtering & sorting IP data.

-## Use AWS serverless architecture to store and review logged IPs.
+## Use AWS serverless architecture to store and review logged IPs

 - Serverless architecture uses [API Gateway](https://aws.amazon.com/api-gateway/), [Lambda](https://aws.amazon.com/lambda/), [CloudFront CDN](https://aws.amazon.com/cloudfront/), [DynamoDB](https://aws.amazon.com/dynamodb/).
 - Easily Deployed using [Cloudformation](https://aws.amazon.com/cloudformation/) scripts to your AWS account.